-PB43 – www.pb43.dk – is a Copenhagen based independent working community consisting of a large number of companies, associations, groups, craftmen, artist, musicans, filmmakers, architecs, designers, carpenters, pipe makers and volunteers with interdisciplinary expertise in areas such as cultural production, product development, entrepreneurship, social activism, urban development, teaching and dissemination – who each have gained personal ownership to a small part of the place and thus also to the overall development of an unique working community.
+PB43 – www.pb43.dk – is a Copenhagen based independent working community who consists of a wide variety of creative entrepreneurs, companies, associations, groups, craftmen, artist, musicans, filmmakers, architecs, designers, carpenters, pipe makers and volunteers with interdisciplinary expertise in areas such as cultural production, product development, entrepreneurship, social activism, urban development, teaching and dissemination – who each have gained personal ownership to a small part of the place and thus also to the overall development of an unique working community.

 In the period 2010-2015, PB43 had a 6.400 m2 former paint factory on Amager as a creative platform and haunt.
-The place was coordinated by Steen Andersen and Kasper Find, and together with Mads Ellebæk Petersen and Kasper B. Müller Steen Andersen also coordinated the PB43 koncert and cultural hall Bygn 5 approved to 499 guests.
-Steen Andersen was in the period co-initiator and co-coordinator to a wide range of projects under the PB43 embrealla such as Prags Urban Garden, PB43 Publisher House, Cultural Hall 5, The Project Office, Sauna Event, the international summer school Urban Culture in Theory and Action, Copenhagen diversity festival Taste the World, the food performance Silent Lunch, Hamburg-Copenhagen Cultural Exchange Project and much more.
+The overall coordination of the PB43 was done by Steen Andersen and Kasper Find, while Mads Ellebæk Petersen, Kasper B. Müller and Steen Andersen coordinated the PB43 concert and cultural hall Bygn 5 approved to 499 guests.
+Steen Andersen was co-initiator and co-coordinator to a wide range of projects under the PB43 embrealla such as Prags Urban Garden, PB43 Publisher House, Cultural Hall 5, The Project Office, Sauna Event, the international summer school Urban Culture in Theory and Action, Copenhagen diversity festival Taste the World, the food performance Silent Lunch, Hamburg-Copenhagen Cultural Exchange Project and much more.

 The organization GivRum set the framework for the working community when it in 2010 got permission to use the former paint factory as a creative platform and meeting place for creative projects, groups and companies for two years.
 The users of the place were organized in an association which itself was responsible for the organizational, creative and cultural development of the place.
 In 2012, the site’s users negotiated a new four-year contract with the site’s landowner, and at the same time set up the independent cooperative Arbejdsfælleskabet PB43 amba, which took over the financial and legal responsibility for the property, thus continuing PB43’s further development into a professional and leading user-driven entrepreneurial and cultural environment in Copenhagen.